DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 date = "2015-11-10T21:47:04-07:00"
-title = "Go's Error Handling is Elegant" tags = ["go", "opinion"]
+title = "Go's Error Handling is Elegant" tags = ["go", "opinion"] description = "The Go authors put a lot of thought into error handling.
+I feel they came up with one of the better solutions out there.
+It's simple and elegant"
 +++

 I'm writing in response to [this